24073779g/COMP5241-lab2/lab2_writeup.md

 - [ ] DB: Run SQL in `supabase/schema.sql` (or use Supabase SQL editor) to ensure `event_date` and `event_time` exist.
 - [ ] Env vars: Set SUPABASE_URL and SUPABASE_ANON_KEY.
 - [ ] Start server and test: create note with date/time; list and edit note; translation; generate notes.

+Deployment troubleshooting (what happened & how it was fixed)

+- Symptom: Vercel deployments returned "500: INTERNAL_SERVER_ERROR / FUNCTION_INVOCATION_FAILED".
+Logs showed an exception during import of `src/models/user.py`:

+  ModuleNotFoundError: No module named 'flask_sqlalchemy'

+  This prevented the serverless function from initializing because top-level imports raised during the function cold start.

+- Fixes applied in this repo:
+  - Added `Flask-SQLAlchemy` to `requirements.txt` so Vercel installs the package during build.
+  - Reworked `src/lib/supabase_client.py` to avoid raising at import time when `SUPABASE_URL`/`SUPABASE_ANON_KEY` are missing.
+Instead it provides a small runtime fallback that raises a clear RuntimeError only when Supabase is actually used.
+This prevents import-time crashes on Vercel when env vars are not yet configured.

+- What you must do in Vercel after these changes:
+  1. In Vercel dashboard → Project Settings → Environment Variables, add these keys (Production scope):
+     - SUPABASE_URL (value copied from your `.env`)
+     - SUPABASE_ANON_KEY (value copied from your `.env`)
+     - SECRET_KEY (optional, used by Flask sessions)
+  2. Redeploy the project (trigger a new deployment or push a commit).
+Check the deployment logs for any remaining errors.

+- Notes about `.env` formatting: avoid spaces around `=` in key=value lines (for example `GITHUB_TOKEN = ...` may create a key with trailing space).
+Vercel environment variables are set in the dashboard and should not include extra spaces in the key name.

+If after redeploying you still see a crash, copy the latest error logs and paste them here — I'll debug the next cause quickly.

 ## Closing notes
 If you want, I can now: